minas26902/Improving_Yelp_Ratings_with_ML/README.md

       * Cluster reviews into 5 categories (5 star-rating)
       * Use NLP to train model
       * Test Yelp rating/review data (user inputs both)
-      * Incorporate new human ratings from game into the model
+      * Incorporate new user star-rating from game into the model
       * Other...

 **Questions/Topics of Interest:**